Mustard2/Simplicage-Documentation/docs/source/settings.rst

 With this option you can choose to close the mesh, and the method to consider.

 .. note::
-    We advise to change the method only if errors are generated during mesh creation that tells you to do so.
+    We advise to change the method only if errors are generated during mesh creation.

 #. *Close Cage Mesh* disabled